 Another tool discussed in the study is the MADD model, which weighs the consequences and results that might occur after choosing a task to prioritize or place more focus on.
 Evaluating the possible consequences results in spending less time deciding on a task to prioritize.
 The simplest method to multitask successfully is to choose a task to focus on based on experience and time invested in the task.
 The study found that the most beneficial aspect of understanding multitasking as a choice is the ability to then choose what to prioritize.
 This does not solely mean doing two things at once but it is the prioritization of switching tasks, or shifts in attention to “dual-tasks.”

 Give it a shot

 As someone who has difficulty focusing on one task at a time, I use multitasking as a justification.
 I also use multitasking as a tool to help me with this issue of focusing.
 I find that it is easier to work on multiple small tasks at once.
 This I do, rather than one crucial task that would take a lot of my cognitive capability.
-For a task that takes up more of my cognitive capability, I would need more focus (i.e. reading philosophy).
+For a task that takes up more of my cognitive capability, say reading a philosophical text, I would need more focus.
 The reason for this is that there are tasks where multitasking is not possible.
 Mentioning this is important because I use multitasking to get a number of tasks out of the way.
 Then eventually, I am able to finally get to that crucial task, which will take more time and effort.

 It took time to establish my multitasking limits.
 I still work on which of my senses can spare my mental focus.
 However, it is very rewarding whenever I can split my focus and thereby be more efficient.
 I encourage you to practice consciously choosing your tasks, so you can multitask successfully.
 Find out how you can use this tool to improve your ability to complete more tasks in less time.
 In consciously multitasking, your time will be more productive.
 And in the end, you will have more time for you.